-Once you generate the script, you can use it as is or implement the advanced configuration options to configure the script to suit your requirements.
+Once you have the basic configuration script, you can use it as is or implement the advanced configuration options to configure the script to suit your requirements.
 See Configuring the Instrumentation Script for details.

 Notification Service REST API

 You can use the Notification Service REST API to reach your entire user base quickly and effectively with notifications that are delivered to your web pages.
 For details, see Notification Service REST API in the API Reference.